Semantic versioning

 Explains how to configure semantic versioning in the Optimizely Content Definitions API.

-If your solution has multiple clients sharing the same content types, you can turn on and enforce semantic versioning of content types, globally by configuration.
-See configuration.
+If your solution has multiple clients sharing the same content types, you can turn on and enforce semantic versioning of content types globally by configuration.

-When you enable versioning for a content type, the type of changes are being made to the content type are validated.
+When you enable versioning for a content type, the changes made to the content type are validated.
 The new version is also validated to ensure that it semantically matches those changes and that you do not have an outdated version locally.
-For example, adding a property is a minor change while removing a property is a major change.
-Removing a property from a content type could make a client break because it relies on that property being present.
+For example, adding a property is a minor change, while removing a property is a major change.
+Removing a property from a content type could break a client because it relies on that property being present.

 The create content type and manifest import

-If you make a change to a content type from the admin user interface, the version is automatically incremented.
-If you try to make a major (potentially breaking) change, you get a warning and you must confirm that you want to perform the change.
+The version is automatically incremented if you change a content type from the admin user interface.
+If you try to make a major (potentially breaking) change, you get a warning and must confirm that you want to perform the change.

 Configure

-You can enable forced semantic versioning of content types either through code or configuration.
+You can enable forced semantic versioning of content types through code or configuration.

 In appsettings.json: